SDA-SE/sda-dropwizard-commons/sda-commons-server-kafka/README.md

 This strategy reads messages from the broker and passes the records to a message handler that must be implemented by the user of the strategy.

 The strategy requires `enable.auto.commit` set to `false` and the underlying consumer commits the records.
+This is enforced in the strategy and must not be configured explicitly in the consumer.

 In case of processing errors the handler must throw any `RuntimeException` which is then delegated to the `ErrorHandler` where finally can be decided if
 * the processing should be stopped (handleError returns `false`).
 In case the handleError returns `false` the offset is not being commited and the listener will be stopped.